Gluten Free Anzac Biscuits – No Oats!

 All the rich, golden flavour of a classic Anzac biscuit with a gluten free twist.
 These 100% gluten free Anzac Biscuits are also oat free, and egg free too!

-When it comes to quintessential Kiwi recipes, ANZAC biscuits have to be right up there towards the top of the list, right?
+When it comes to quintessential Kiwi (and Aussie) recipes, Anzac biscuits have to be right up there towards the top of the list, right?

 Before we talk any more about the recipe, we need to talk about the oaty elephant in the room.